OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

 Most of the steps in a transformation will require custom parametrization before being usable.
 Double click on any step to display a dialog interface in which you can see and specify each requested parameter values.

-**Running a transformation in GeoKettle**
+**Running a transformation**

-When executing a transformation in GeoKettle, a new panel appears below the one where the transformation is designed.
+When executing a transformation, a new panel appears below the one where the transformation is designed.
 This panel (aka the **Execution Results** panel) contains information about data flow through all steps involved in the transformation.

 The **Step Metrics** tab (shown in the the next figure) will be initially displayed.
 You can see in this tab general information regarding the transformation's dataflow such as the number of rows read, written, in input and in output in each step.
 The column **Active** informs the user if the step is started, running, finished, aborted, etc. The time ellapsed since the step has been started is shown in the column **Time**, as well as the average speed (column **Speed**) of the step (rows/seconds).